-The independent directors will meet regularly in executive sessions without management or nonindependent directors.
+The independent directors will meet at least quarterly in executive sessions without management or non- independent directors.
 If the board has a Lead Independent Director, executive sessions shall be led by the Lead Independent Director.
 An executive session will be held not less than twice a year and other sessions may be called by the Lead Independent Director in his or her own discretion or at the request of the Board.